An inhaled corticosteroid - It helps decrease inflammation in your lungs

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non- prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
-Check with your health care professional if your symptoms do not improve.
-If your symptoms get worse or if you need your short- acting inhalers more often, call your doctor right away.
-Do not stop taking your medicine unless your doctor tells you to.
+What should I watch for while using this medicine?Visit your health care professional for regular checks on your progress.
+Check with your doctor if your symptoms do not improve in 1 to 2 weeks of regular use.
+If your symptoms get worse or if you need your short acting inhalers more often, call your doctor right away.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: